Workers’ Compensation and Liability Coverage: 7 Strong Must Have Reasons For Fence Contractors

 1. Protecting Workers During Fence Installation

-Fence work involves excavation, heavy posts, wire tensioning, power tools, and changing weather.
+Fence work involves excavation, heavy posts, wire tensioning, power tools, and changing weather, all common during farm fence installation.
 If an employee is injured, workers’ compensation pays medical care and a portion of lost wages.
 That support helps the worker recover and keeps the claim out of the homeowner’s or ranch owner’s pocket.

 2. Shielding Clients from Financial Responsibility